tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 1. **Design:** How can Trey implement an 'Infrastructure as Code' approach to deployment automation, while still allowing different footprints in different environments?

     **Solution:** Resource manager templates provide a declarative means to deploy Azure resources.
 Each template file describes all the resources to be deployed, and Azure takes care of the deployment process.
-This provides a fully-automated way to deploy entire applications, including all networking, storage, compute and other components.
+This provides a fully automated way to deploy entire applications, including all networking, storage, compute and other components.

     Template files can be stored and managed similarly to source code, using a repository.
 This provides a central archive with version control.